Introduction and Syllabus

 May 7 Due

 You will be able to work on it during finals week.
 Lab hours will be announced.
+I will be available on May 2, 3, 4 to provide assistance with your projects.

 Final Project – Use more advanced data concepts in an interactive presentation.
 Find some interesting data and figure out an interactive way to present it on a website.
 A story (to include text and that can include interviews, images, multimedia) should accompany.
 Data must be interactive (manipulate the DOM), which can include ways to sort and filter data AND present it interactively with charts.
 Site should have both an interactive table generated by json data with form to select and an interactive chart.
 Site should use responsive techniques that we discussed (fluid layout, fluid images and media queries).